leebyron/til/entries/staff eng archetypes.md

 question I hear throughout this process is: _what is a staff engineer?_

-My company, like many in the tech industry, defines a progression of [levels] for engineers, setting expectations for each.
+My company, like many in the tech industry, defines a progression of [levels] for engineers.
 Others may use a set of titles, these are often interchangeable.
 To grossly simplify:

 | Level                                                         | Scope                                                                                                                                                                          |
 | ------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |